Nadwey/ElectronBB/docs/docs/Actual Docs/MainBridge/MainBridge.md

 :::caution

-All functions exported will be converted to async functions due to Electron's limitations.
+Functions imported from renderer are converted to async functions due to Electron's limitations.

 :::